aws-greengrass/aws-greengrass-software-catalog/README.md

 * [TES Routing to Container](https://github.com/awslabs/aws-greengrass-labs-tes-router): This component configures nftables or iptables on a Greengrass device to be able to use [Token Exchange Service](https://docs.aws.amazon.com/greengrass/v2/developerguide/token-exchange-service-component.html) component with containers.
 * [WebRTC](https://github.com/awslabs/aws-greengrass-labs-webrtc): This component ingests audio and video streams from RTSP cameras connected to the Greengrass core device.
 And then the component turns the audio and video streams into peer-to-peer communication or relay through Amazon Kinesis Video Streams.
 * [GStreamer for LookoutForVision](https://github.com/awslabs/aws-greengrass-labs-lookoutvision-gstreamer): This component provides a GStreamer plugin that enables you to perform [Amazon Lookout For Vision](https://aws.amazon.com/lookout-for-vision/) anomaly detection in your custom GStreamer pipelines.
+* [Secrets Manager client](https://github.com/awslabs/aws-greengrass-labs-secretsmanagerclient): This component provides a CLI tool that can be used by other components needing to retrieve secrets from the SecretManager component in a recipe lifecycle script.

 ### AWS provided components